How To Maximise Space In Your Small Family Home

 Tricks to make it look bigger

-Sharron Tancred, from Tailored Artworks, creates personalised artworks to bring to life the visions you have for your home.
-She helped us with some tips on how art and shapes can create positive optical illusions in your home.
+Artist and Decorator Sharron Tancred, from Tailored Artworks, does Cosmetic Home Renovations inspired by her personalised artworks and range of Built-in Art Assets.
+She helped us with some tips on how art, shapes, line and colour can create positive optical illusions in your home.

 – A white and natural colour palette with green is excellent for small spaces